-John Hurley has extensive experience in commercial and public law, with special emphasis on First Nations, energy and infrastructure, government relations, environmental law, regulatory matters and international development.
-He has long worked with Aboriginal peoples in Québec, especially the Crees and the Inuit, on a wide variety of matters, with special emphasis on government relations.
-He has advised both Aboriginal and non-Aboriginal clients on partnerships and collaboration agreements in the context of energy and resource projects.
-In energy, John has assisted commercial clients for 20 years with the development and execution of energy generation projects, whether wind, hydroelectric, biomass, cogeneration and thermal.
-He has acted for clients with respect to power purchase agreements, interconnection matters, regulatory and tariff matters, joint ventures and partnerships, project agreements, site acquisition, environmental assessments and government relations.
-He has also represented Aboriginal clients in environmental assessment procedures relating to large northern hydroelectric projects.
+John Hurley’s practice focuses on First Nations, government relations, energy and infrastructure, environmental law, regulatory matters and international development.
+He has long worked with Indigenous peoples in Québec, especially the Crees and the Inuit, on a wide variety of matters, with special emphasis on governance, government relations and economic development.
+He has advised both Indigenous and non-Indigenous clients on partnerships and collaboration agreements in the context of energy and resource projects.
+In energy, John has assisted Indigenous and commercial clients for more than 20 years with the development and execution of energy generation projects, whether wind, hydroelectric, biomass, cogeneration and thermal.
+He has also represented Indigenous clients in environmental assessment procedures relating to large northern hydroelectric projects.
 John has been recognized as a leading lawyer by Lexpert® in Aboriginal Law and Energy (Electricity) and by The Best Lawyers in Canada in energy regulatory law and natural resources law.